Syria's Bashar Assad: Accidental leader and tyrant – DW – 12/08/2024

 Syria's Bashar Assad: Accidental leader and tyrantDecember 8, 2024

-A reign that stretched over decades and a dynasty that endured even longer appears to be over in Syria, with leader Bashar Assad seemingly deposed and his whereabouts uncertain.
+A reign that stretched over decades and a dynasty that endured even longer appears to be over in Syria, after leader Bashar Assad fled and was granted asylum in Russia, together with his family.

 But, back then, when the Syrian government asked long-term ally Russia for assistance, Moscow said yes.